How To Register

 If you wish to choose to see a particular partner for some, or all medical conditions, please let the receptionist know so she can note this in your medical records.
 We will try to ensure you see the doctor of your choice, but it may not always be possible.

-As at any time, it is important that everyone is aware of the symptoms or signs of the conditions being screened for.
+It is important that everyone is aware of the symptoms or signs of the conditions being screened for.
 Things to be aware of include:

 - Bowel Cancer – people should be aware of bleeding from their bottom and/or blood in their poo, a persistent and unexplained change in bowel habit or unexplained weight loss.

 - Breast Cancer – women are encouraged to look out for a change in the size or shape of one or both breasts, discharge from the nipple, a lump or swelling in either their breasts or armpits, dimpling on the skin of their breasts, a rash on or around their nipple, or a change in the appearance of the nipple such as becoming sunken.

 - Cervical Cancer – women who experience bleeding during or after sex, between periods or after the menopause.

 Anyone having these symptoms should contact Thornhill Medical Practice so they can take advice from a health professional.

 People who have significant concerns with their vision, and attend Diabetic Retinopathy Screening, are asked to contact their optometrist or GP practice.
 Referrals will be made to ophthalmology as required.

 For further information, please visit the NHS Inform website: https://www.nhsinform.scot/healthy-living/screening

 This means that if your pharmacist thinks you need it then they can give you a medicine on the NHS without you having to pay for it.
 It will also save you making an appointment with your GP simply to get a prescription.